ciumac1/-3.-/readme.md

 $ git init

 This creates a new subdirectory named .git that contains all of your necessary repository files — a Git repository skeleton.
 At this point, nothing in your project is tracked yet.
 See Git Internals for more information about exactly what files are contained in the               *.git* directory you just created.

+## Git add
+The git add command adds a change in the working directory to the staging area.
+It tells Git that you want to include updates to a particular file in the next commit.
+However, git add doesn't really affect the repository in any significant way—changes are not actually recorded until you run **git commit**.